yola/gulp-static-i18n/README.md

 module.exports = gulp;
 ```

-### What happens:
+### Creating Language Builds

+`statici18n` consumes source files and puts out versions
-`po` files are catalogued/merged from each locale directory, then used
+in each language present in the canonical locale directory,
-for translation calls.
+organized in their own sub-directories.

 Example: